CIE-IIITH Launches 14th Cohort of Deep Tech Accelerator Avishkar - ExBulletin

 CIE-IIITH Launches 14th Cohort of Deep Tech Accelerator Avishkar

-Over the five years of Avishkar, a total of 25 startups have been accelerated by AI, NLP, IoT, CV, robotics, and other new technologies.

-The program includes Rs.
-Seed fund of Rs 400,000 in collaboration with SucSEED Indovation VC fund

-Hyderabad, India, December 29, 2021 / PRNewswire / -IIIT Hyderabad’s Innovation and Entrepreneurship Center (CIE) has announced the participation of four startups in the 14th cohort of Avishkar DeepTech Accelerators.
+4 startup recruitment solutions selected from over 150 applications, industrial manufacturing monitoring, conflict resolution startup Avishkar over 5 years, a total of 25 startups AI, NLP, IoT, CV, robotics, and other emergings Accelerated by technology.
+Rs.
+SucSEED Indovation VC Fund HYDERABAD, Seed Fund of 400,000 Rupees, India, December 29, 2021 / PRNewswire / -IIIT Hyderabad Innovation and Entrepreneurship Center (CIE) becomes the 14th cohort of Avishkar DeepTech Accelerators Announced onboarding for four startups.
 From an overwhelming application pool of 150 startups, the selection committee selected four startups in the program.
 Accelerators provide IIITH research support, business mentorship, market access, and Rs40L seed funds.

 Avishkar is a 6-month cohort-based accelerator program jointly promoted by CIE, IIIT Hyderabad, Co-creation Consulting, and the SucSeed Indovation Fund.
 It combines the deep technical expertise of the IIITH Institute with the opportunity to work within the IIITH Foundation ecosystem, engaging in in-depth business mentoring from co-creation consulting and investor connections from the SucSEED Indovation Fund. increase.
 The program focuses on refining the startup’s business plan, team, and overall strategy to prepare the startup’s business investment.
 Facilitates a startup journey from seed level to VC / angel level preparation.

-Note: (This story has not been edited by Devdiscourse staff and is automatically generated from the syndicated feed.)